Encryption keys

 The encryption keys used in ELO are managed in the Encryption keys area.
 Documents encrypted with these keys are encrypted and assigned a password.

-'Encryption keys' menu item
+'Encryption keys' area

 Please note